 ||Before Semester 1 of Year 4

 * Moderation required.

 1 The 2 “school visits” refer to the courtesy call and the end-of-practicum visit (not necessarily an assessment meeting).

-2 For BA/BSc(Ed) TP1, the NIE Supervisor (NIES) can make the first lesson observation on (or by) the third week.
+2 For BA/BSc(Ed), Dip Ed and PGDE PE (Pri/Sec) TP1, the NIES can make the first lesson observation on (or by) the fourth week.
 If the student teacher is failing, the NIES will suggest ways of improving teaching – which the student teacher should act on.
 The NIES will conduct a second lesson observation to follow-up as soon as possible.
 Thereafter a moderator is appointed if need be.